gemini64/a1-llm/worklog.md

 The data collected is available [here](https://drive.google.com/drive/folders/1-jmvOUAvZ3w4FACjZtOV1zc5qUcKxXiB?usp=drive_link).

 #### Observations
-The confusion matrix build using the manual evaluation labels as ground truth suggests that giving examples to the model, does not improve classification accuracy.
+The confusion matrix built using the manual evaluation labels as ground truth suggests that giving examples to the model, does not improve classification accuracy.

 |                | TP | TN | FP | FN | Accuracy          | Precision         | Recall            |
 | -------------- | -- | -- | -- | -- | ----------------- | ----------------- | ----------------- |